aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/README.md

 2.	**Database Creation**: I created a database called fitbit_dataset_1 to store data from December 3, 2016, to November 4, 2016, which included 11 tables.
 Additionally, I set up another database named fitbit_dataset_2 for data from December 4, 2016, to December 5, 2016, which contained 18 tables.

 3.	**Data Exploration**: To understand the structure of the 29 tables across both databases, I used the DESCRIBE function.
 This helped me get a clear view of the table schemas.
-I also employed the SELECT * FROM function to explore the data within these tables.
+I also employed the SELECT and FROM function to explore the data within these tables.

-4.	**Data Selection for Analysis**: Since my analysis focused on day to day changes, I decided to work exclusively with the data from fitbit_dataset_2, since fitbit_dataset_1 consisted of information based on minutes and seconds.
-However, I did choose the heartrate_seconds_merged table because the information wasn't available on day to day basis.
+4.	**Data Selection for Analysis**: Since my analysis focused on day to day changes, I decided to work exclusively with the data from fitbit_dataset_2, since fitbit_dataset_1 consisted of information based on minutes/seconds.
+However, I did choose the heartrate_seconds_merged table because the information on heart rate wasn't available on day to day basis.
 From this dataset, I selected the following tables for my analysis:

       1.  dailyactivity_merged.csv
       2.  heartrate_seconds_merged.csv
       3.  sleepday_merged.csv
       4.  weightloginfo_merged.csv

-This structured approach allowed me to effectively manage and analyze the Fitbit data, focusing on the insights that matter most.

 **ANALYZE & SHARE**